Most respondents rank the facilities as above average.

 talked to accepted students, looked at the SDN interview feedback section, looked at the Creighton website and made sure that I was up on current events related to the pharmacy profession

-Applicants were consistently impressed by the friendliness and welcoming atmosphere of the faculty, staff, and students at the school.
-They appreciated the focus on Jesuit values, advanced technology, and the collaborative and supportive environment.
-Suggestions included maintaining the positive culture and emphasis on student experience throughout the admissions process.
+Applicants were overwhelmingly impressed by the friendliness and welcoming atmosphere of the faculty, staff, and students at the school.
+They appreciated the focus on values, use of technology, and patient-focused education, highlighting the professionalism, commitment, and collaborative culture of the institution.
+Suggestions included maintaining the positive and welcoming environment, continuing to prioritize values and technology, and emphasizing patient-centered education.

 The faculty seemed to really love the school, and the admissions staff were very professional and nice